Arguably the most successful Korean cable drama of all time has recently concluded its run. “SKY Castle” last episode was very shocking!

 [+41, -7] Can this truly be called a well-made final episode?
 I don’t even think the same scriptwriter wrote it.
 Every episode had a shocking end that added to the thrill of the drama and the final episode was a shock in itself at how bad it was.
 I’m just glad to have found such a great cast of actors.
 Great work to all!

-Here are my own personal thoughts on the finale episode:
+My personal thoughts on the finale episode:

 “SKY Castle” is a dark satirical drama that discusses sensitive topics; it talks about society pressure, suicide and so many other things.
 With such a heavy theme, the drama can be difficult to digest; however, “SKY Castle” writer proved everyone such a tricky theme can be handled well.